sourander/oat/docs/weeks/02_miksi.md

 [^7ef5f9]: Karnorfsky, H. *Learning by Writing*. https://www.cold-takes.com/learning-by-writing/
 [^1fbb24]: Osmani, A. Write about what you learn.
 It pushes you to understand topics better.
 2023. https://addyosmani.com/blog/write-learn/
 [^057387]: r/ExperiencedDevs. *What industry secret do you know that most software developers never figure out?* https://www.reddit.com/r/ExperiencedDevs/comments/1anuk2a/what_industry_secret_do_you_know_that_most/
+[^cf45f2]: Collegial. *Learning is not a sprint.* https://www.collegial.com/insights/learning-is-not-sprinting
+[^036faa]: Didau, D. *Deliberately difficult – why it's better to make learning harder*. https://learningspy.co.uk/featured/deliberately-difficult-focussing-on-learning-rather-than-progress-2/
+[^9a6809]: Didau, D. 2015. *What if everything you knew about education was wrong?*.
+[Apple Books e-kirja].
+Crown House Publishing.